cloudmesh-community/hid-sp18-602/project-code/README.md

 architecture using Kubernetes.
 In order to achieve this, an application to label images from Yelp photos dataset is built.

-* Technologies Used: Docker,Kubernetes,Redis,Cloud Vision API, Pub/Sub
+* Technologies Used: Docker,Kubernetes,Kafka,Cloud Vision API,
-  API, Cloud Shell,Python, HTML,CSS:Google Material Design
+Cloud Shell,Python, HTML,CSS:Google Material Design

 ## Acknowledgement

 * Thanks to Professor Gregor Von Laszewski for support and guidance to do this project.

 ## Prequesite

-* Create a service account on the Google Cloud Platform Console .
+* Create a service account on the Google Cloud Platform.

 * Create a project which biling.